 The Couchbase Spark Connector provides an open source integration between the two technologies, and it has some benefits of its own:

 - Memory-Centric.
 Both Spark and Couchbase are memory-centric.
-This can significantly reduce the first round trip data processing time, or time to insight / time to action from end to end can be significantly reduced.
+This can significantly reduce the first round trip data processing time, or to also reduce end-to-end time to insight / time to action.
 Time to insight refers to the round trip from “making an observation” (storing some data about what a user or machine is doing) to analyzing that data, often in the context of building or updating a machine learning model, and then feeding that back to the user in a form they can use, like a new and improved prediction.

 - Fast.
 In addition to the fact that both Spark and Couchbase are memory centric, the Couchbase Spark Connector includes a range of performance enhancements including predicate push down, data locality / topology awareness, sub-document API support and implicit batching.